Publish date:

 Leveraging a Marketing Attribute Tool

 Another approach is using a marketing attribution tool, like Ruler Analytics, to bridge Salesforce with Google Analytics.
-This type of tool doesn’t just connect your CRM and analytics—it also integrates all your key data points.
+This type of tool doesn’t just connect your CRM and analytics—it also integrates all your critical data points.
 You can link anonymous website visitors and data from Facebook, Bing, Google Ads, and other marketing platforms, creating a comprehensive view of your customer journey.

 Why You Should Link Salesforce and Google Analytics?

-Connecting Salesforce and Google Analytics can be a game-changer for understanding your leads and your website traffic more completely.
+Connecting Salesforce and Google Analytics can be a game-changer for understanding your leads and website traffic more completely.
 Here’s why this integration is essential:

 Individual Behavior Tracking Limitations